itsvenu/MachineLearning-A2Z/README.md

 The purpose of this repo is to keep all my learning/practicing material at one place.
 This helps me for future reference and also provides a ROADMAP for newbies breaking into the field.

-My main objective is to implement ML/DL to biological problems!

 ENJOY!

 #### Regression